Finding the Right Business Intelligence Tool

 Peer groups are simply a guide to the reader to help make BI tools easier to compare and to show why individual products return such disparate results.
 They are not intended to be a judgment of the quality of the tools.

 Some products appear in more than one peer group.
-We use these peer groups in a consistent way in our analysis, as well as in The BI Survey Analyzer.
+We use these peer groups in a consistent way in our analysis, as well as in The BI & Analytics Survey Analyzer.

-To make a proper choice, a buyer should first segment the market into the tool types that fit his requirements.
-The peer groups are intended to help with this task.
+To make a proper choice, a buyer should first segment the market into the tool types that fit the requirements of the business.
+Peer groups are intended to help with this task.

-The segmentation of the peer groups is based on two key factors:
+The segmentation of the peer groups is based on four key factors:

 The peer groups

-Includes reporting and analytics products that can be embedded in other business applications.
+Includes reporting and analytics products that can be embedded in other business applications (e.g., ERP systems).

-Includes products from companies with annual revenues of $200m+ and a truly international reach.
+Includes products from companies with annual revenues of $200m+ and a truly international reach (partner ecosystem, on-site locations, global installations and revenues).

 Tasks where BI is used

-BARC Score Business Intelligence: The Analyst Comparison of Leading BI Tools
+BARC Score Enterprise BI & Analytics Platforms: The Analyst Comparison of Leading BI Tools

-BARC Score Business Intelligence compares the strengths and challenges of all the leading vendors in the business intelligence market as well as many smaller vendors that often have less visibility but equally offer outstanding value to their customers.
+BARC Score Enterprise BI & Analytics Platforms compares the strengths and challenges of all the leading vendors in the business intelligence market as well as many smaller vendors that often have less visibility but equally offer outstanding value to their customers.

 Calculating the individual ratings for all criteria and all vendors produces two scores per company: the ‘portfolio capabilities’ score and the ‘market execution’ score, which are plotted on each axis resulting in the vendor’s dot on the BARC Score graphic.